MPRC Treatment Research Program

 Media and Interviews

 The TRP is dedicated to destigmatizing the illness of schizophrenia and shining light on the illness through a variety of media outlets.
-The TRP has won the “Heroes in the Fight Award” and has been included in documentaries, books and a variety of news articles.
-Her team is often features in Psychiatry Times and Clinical Psychiatry News.
+The TRP has won the “Heroes in the Fight Award” and has been included in documentaries, books, and a variety of news articles.

-Dr. Deanna Kelly and her Treatment Research Program team’s research work has been featured in Woman’s Day (Mental Health Issues Are the Menopausal Side Effect We're Not Talking About) and Gluten-Free Living (Gluten-Free Diet Helps Some with Schizophrenia in Pilot Study).
+Her has been featured in Psychiatry Times, Clinical Psychiatry News, The New York Times, Woman’s Day (Mental Health Issues Are the Menopausal Side Effect We're Not Talking About), and Gluten-Free Living (Gluten-Free Diet Helps Some with Schizophrenia in Pilot Study).

 To obtain further information on research, training or treatment please contact: